Hapoel Tel Aviv F.C.

-Hapoel Tel Aviv Football Club (מועדון כדורגל הפועל תל אביב, Moadon Kaduregel Hapoel Tel Aviv) is an Israeli football club based in Tel Aviv that competes in the Israeli Premier League.
+Hapoel Tel Aviv Football Club (מועדון כדורגל הפועל תל אביב, Moadon Kaduregel Hapoel Tel Aviv) is an Israeli professional football club based in Tel Aviv that competes in the Israeli Premier League.
 The club's traditional home ground is Bloomfield Stadium.
 To date, the club has won 13 championships and 16 State Cups.
 In 1967, Hapoel Tel Aviv became the first club to win the Asian Champion Club Tournament.

 Since 1995, the club has competed in European club competitions, and has the highest rank among all Israeli clubs, with some outstanding achievements, such as wins against Chelsea, Milan, Hamburg, Paris Saint-Germain, Benfica, Rangers, and Celtic.
 It is also one of only three Israeli teams to have qualified for the UEFA Champions League group stage, and one of the two that are ordinary members of the European Club Association.

 The club name, "Hapoel", translates to "The Worker", and combined with its red Hammer and sickle badge represents the club ties to Marxism, socialism, Labor Zionism, and the working class.
-For seven decades, the club was owned by the Histadrut, Israel's national trade union center.
+For seven decades, the club was owned by the Histadrut, Israel's national trade union centre.

 History

-Pre-independence
+British Mandate

 Hapoel Tel Aviv F.C. was originally established in 1923, but was disbanded soon after.
 The club was re-formed in 1925, and then for a third time in May 1926.
 In 1927 the club merged with Allenby F.C., giving the club its modern form.
 It is part of the Hapoel sports association which was affiliated with the Histadrut, and supporters of the club were often referred to as communists.

 In 1928 the club reached the Palestine Cup final (the first one to be recognised by the Israel Football Association).
 Although they beat Maccabi Hasmonean Jerusalem 2–0, Hapoel fielded an ineligible player, resulting in the cup being shared.

-The 1933–34 saw the club win the double, finishing as champions of the Palestine League, winning every match, the only Israeli club to have achieved such a feat, and winners of the cup, beating local rivals Maccabi Tel Aviv 3–2 in the final.
+The 1933–34 saw the club win the double, finishing as champions of the Palestine League, winning every match, the only Palestinian club to have achieved such a feat, and winners of the cup, beating local rivals Maccabi Tel Aviv 3–2 in the final.
 The 1934–35 season saw Hapoel led the league table, but the championship was abandoned and they were not declared champions.
 The 1937–38 season ended the same way, with Hapoel top of the league, but the season abandoned.
-In the meantime, the club won the cup again in 1937, 1938, and 1939, and remain the only club to have won the trophy in three successive seasons (although the Royal Air Force won it four years in a row between 1924 and 1927, pre-1928 wins are not recognised by the IFA).
+Meanwhile, the club won the cup again in 1937, 1938, and 1939, and remain the only club to have won the trophy in three successive seasons (although the Royal Air Force won it four consecutive seasons (1924 to 1927), pre-1928 wins are unrecognised by the IFA).